Pros and Cons of a Respiratory Therapy Career

 Job Security and Respect

-With the COVID-19 pandemic, there is a demand for respiratory therapists now more than ever before.
+With the COVID-19 pandemic, there is now a greater demand for respiratory therapists than ever before.
 If you are to become a respiratory therapist, you are expected to find a position that can help you start a respiratory therapist career path.
-And not only do RTTs have job security, but this is also a job that is well respected in the medical field, and among your peers, you will be considered an expert in your profession, one that will help contribute to the conversation of improving a patient’s life.
+And not only do CRTs or RTTs have job security, but this is also a job that is well respected in the medical field, and among your peers, you will be considered an expert in your profession, one that will help contribute to the conversation of improving a patient’s life.

 Flexibility

-While the hours might be hectic (we’ll talk about that later), the respiratory therapist job outlook is one that comes with flexible hours that can work around your schedule.
+The respiratory therapist job outlook comes with flexible hours that can work around your schedule.
 For example, while you might have to work longer hours, this results in you having to work only 12 days a month, compared to a conventional 9-5 job where you will be working around 20 days a month.

 Freedom to Work Anywhere